 You can create a narrative around the impact each donation tier has and give people several options for how much they want to donate.

-Want to learn more?
-Download our free ebook to see how you can build a more robust and effective fundraising ecosystem.
+For more, download our online fundraising ebook to see how you can build a more robust and effective fundraising ecosystem.